Azure-Samples/azure-farmbeats-samples/README.md

 This project aims to demonstrate following things:

 ### Creation of farms, boundaries and ingesting satellite & weather data:
-* `sample.ipynb` notebook demonstrates how to create farms, boundaries, and ingestion jobs for satellite and weather data.
-A satellite ingestion job ingests satellite data (from Sentinel-2) to Azure FarmBeats PaaS data store for a given boundary and duration.
-Similarly, weather job ingests data into Azure Farmbeats PaaS data store from weather data providers (example: DTN ClearAg, DTN Content Services)
+* [`sample.ipynb`](quick_start/sample.ipynb) notebook demonstrates how to create farms, boundaries, and ingestion jobs for satellite and weather data.
+A satellite ingestion job ingests satellite data (from Sentinel-2) to Azure FarmBeats data store for a given boundary and duration.
+Similarly, weather job ingests data into Azure Farmbeats store from weather data providers (example: DTN ClearAg, DTN Content Services)

 ### Build NDVI forecasting model: